wp-plugins/eshop-shipping-extension/readme.txt

 == Changelog ==

+= 1.2.5 =
+* Fixed issue where order field showed "Extra: ()" when no extra was selected

 = 1.2.4 =
-* Fixed a bug where the reloaded user details form showed undefined as shipping prices and did not reselect the appropriate shipping option.
+* Fixed a bug where the reloaded user details form showed undefined as shipping prices and did not reselect the appropriate shipping option

 = 1.2.3 =
 * Added option for Commercial or Counter rates in Canada Post